Keyboards

 Strong consensus · 5 sources

 The stock ABS keycaps are the weakest part of this keyboard.
-Three of five sources flagged them as cheap, shiny, and worth replacing immediately.
+Two sources flagged shine and fingerprints, and gamesradar.com recommended swapping them immediately.

 Key Takeaway

 Budget for aftermarket keycaps from day one.
-The Cherry-style compatibility makes it easy, but the stock ABS set is not a long-term solution.
+The Cherry-style compatibility makes it easy, and the stock ABS set gives you every reason to.

 In-Depth Analysis